quandelaa/attendance-system/README.md

 ## Features

-As you might realize these libraries might not be compatible with eachother if downloaded to last release but I'm too lazy to create requirements.txt, so ehehehhehehehehe

-- Face detection using MediaPipe
+- Face detection using MediaPipe solutions attribute
 - Face recognition using deepface with ArcFace model
 - Hand landmark detection though serves no purpose for now (maybe forever)
 - SQLite database for recording student data and attendance data